dd32/td-gh-ex/readme.txt

 Deserve Theme by FruitThemes http://fruitthemes.com/

 === About Deserve ===
-Deserve is a premium quality multi-purpose WordPress theme for corporate websites or start-ups.
-Deserve is a mobile responsive WordPress theme based on Twitter Bootstrap framework.
-It's SEO friendly as well.
-It comes with easy to manage THEME OPTIONS using which you can easily manage footer settings, social icons etc.
+Deserve is a lightweight, faster, clean, super flexible and bootstrap based responsive theme for business or personal websites.
+Deserve Theme is built on top of Twitter Bootstrap which means that your site can be displayed on every device (pc, laptop, mobile devices, tablets etc) without horizontal scrolling.
+It has got custom widgets, theme-options etc in order to get it customized as per your needs.

 === Tags ===
 left-sidebar, right-sidebar, fixed-layout, fluid-layout, responsive-layout, custom-background, custom-colors, custom-header, custom-menu, editor-style, featured-images, full-width-template, post-formats, sticky-post, theme-options, threaded-comments , translation-ready